javaguirre/javaguirre.github.io/_posts/2019-12-11-why-we-ditched-story-points-to-be-more-feature-oriented.md

 ---
 title: Why we ditched story points to be more value-oriented
 date: 2019-12-11 09:00:00 +0000
-tags: quality code feature delivery
+tags: quality product feature delivery
 published: true
 ---